 My family roots are in Ireland, so my parents and I thought it would be kind of fun to attend an Irish High School in Ireland.
 If I decide to go to college in Ireland, too, the costs of studying are super low in comparison to America.
-After all, the language is the same and Irish education is on the high level too.
+After all, the language is the same and Irish education is on a high level, too.
+So this is all about me, an Irish American goes to high school in Ireland.
+Let’s take on some details about the Irish School System.

 The Irish secondary school system has a six-year course, with a state exam during the third year entitled “The Junior Certificate” and at the end of the sixth year, the “Leaving Certificate.”
 Year four is a transition year where students try out various new subjects and programs before choosing what to study for in their final 2-year program.
 The passing standards of an Irish High School are similar to those of an American High School and the American GED test.
 You can read about the GED here, this Best GED Classes website has many examples of how to use it.